What deaf and hard of hearing students say makes higher education accessible

-At Student Voice AI, we work with universities that want to understand student experience in detail, especially where a single score can hide radically different realities for different groups.
-In a recent Higher Education paper, Holtzman and colleagues examine how deaf and hard of hearing (DHH) students describe accessibility and support in their institutions.
-The study is a useful prompt for UK teams working on disabled student experience, because it shows what accessibility looks like from the student perspective, and why the gap between policy and practice often shows up in day-to-day communication and processes.
+At Student Voice AI, we work with universities that need to see where headline scores conceal very different experiences for different student groups.
+A recent Higher Education paper by Holtzman and colleagues makes that gap hard to ignore: it shows how deaf and hard of hearing (DHH) students describe accessibility and support in their institutions, and where everyday friction still undermines participation.
+For UK teams working on disabled student experience, the paper is valuable because it shows what accessibility looks like from the student perspective, and why the gap between policy and practice so often appears in routine communication, teaching, and support processes.
 Read the paper here.

-The context is familiar: universities may have formal obligations, adjustments processes, and specialist support, but students still encounter friction at the points where teaching, administration, and informal learning meet.
-Holtzman et al. ask what DHH students perceive as the main barriers to participation, and what kinds of support and institutional practices help them succeed.
-Although the study is based in Israel, the operational lessons travel well to the UK sector, because the same issues appear in student feedback: access to information, predictable processes, and staff capability.
+The context will feel familiar to many universities.
+Institutions may have formal obligations, adjustments processes, and specialist support, yet students still encounter friction where teaching, administration, and informal learning meet.
+Holtzman et al. ask what DHH students perceive as the main barriers to participation, and which kinds of support and institutional practice help them succeed.
+Although the study is based in Israel, the operational lessons travel well to the UK sector because the same issues appear repeatedly in student feedback: access to information, predictable processes, and staff capability.

-One of the clearest messages is that accessibility is experienced as a system, not as a set of individual accommodations.
-Students described accessibility problems in lectures and wider academic life, including moments where adjustments were missing, inconsistent, or required repeated follow-up.
+One of the clearest messages is that accessibility is experienced as a system, not as a set of isolated accommodations.
+Students described accessibility problems in lectures and wider academic life, including moments where adjustments were missing, inconsistent, or dependent on repeated follow-up.
+That matters because it shifts the improvement task away from one-off fixes and toward process reliability.

 "The system utterly fails to provide accessibility in lectures, even in large courses."

 The paper also highlights the hidden work of self-advocacy.
 DHH students often had to explain what they needed, remind staff, and adapt their own study strategies.
-That labour is easy for universities to overlook, because it can be invisible in standard reporting, yet it is central to how students experience belonging, fairness, and wellbeing.
+That labour is easy for universities to overlook because it can disappear in standard reporting, yet it shapes how students experience belonging, fairness, and wellbeing.
+If you do not measure that burden, it is easy to mistake technical compliance for a genuinely accessible experience.

 At the same time, Holtzman et al. show that DHH students are not only describing barriers.
 They also describe agency and strategies: using technologies, developing routines, and drawing on peer support to navigate complex learning environments.
-For UK institutions, that is a reminder to recognise student expertise, and to treat accessibility improvements as co-designed changes, not just compliance tasks.
+For UK institutions, that is a reminder to recognise student expertise and to treat accessibility improvements as co-designed student voice work, not just compliance tasks.
+The best fixes usually come from listening to how students already navigate the gaps.

 For UK higher education teams, three practical moves follow from this study.

 Second, reduce process friction.
 Where adjustments, timetabling changes, or support requests are handled through fragmented channels, students end up repeating themselves and chasing information.
-A single source of truth, named ownership, and published service standards (for response times and delivery) help turn good intent into a reliable experience.
+Using a single source of truth, named ownership, and clear resolution times helps turn good intent into a reliable experience that students can trust.

 Third, use student voice data to prioritise and verify fixes.
 Survey scores can tell you whether disabled students are having a worse experience, but they rarely tell you where the breakpoints are.
-Open-text comments, module evaluation responses, and pulse surveys can surface concrete failure modes (for example, "captions missing", "interpreter not booked", "staff did not know the process").
-Analysed well, that feedback becomes an operational roadmap.
+Open-text comments, module evaluation responses, and pulse surveys can surface concrete failure modes such as "captions missing", "interpreter not booked", or "staff did not know the process".
+Analysed well, that feedback becomes an operational roadmap you can act on, then track over time.

 Q: How can universities use student feedback to improve accessibility for DHH students?